mcnuttandrew/color-buddy/apps/docs/docs/color-models.md

 layout: doc
 ---

-# Color and Color Models
+# Color Models and Spaces
 Models for color can be found in art, science, design and engineering.
 The color models in the Color Buddy come from the domain of digital color and its application.
-The color models in the Color Buddy are all implemented using [colorjs.io](https://colorjs.io/docs/spaces), which offers a comprehensive set of models for specifying color, which they call "color spaces."
+The term "color space" is used for models that define 3D cartesian or polar coordinate system (not all do).
+The color models in the Color Buddy are all implemented using [colorjs.io](https://colorjs.io/docs/spaces), which offers a comprehensive set of models for specifying color.
 The next section offers a brief overview of the color science underlying these models, followed by some additional detail about the  [specific color models](#color-buddy) offered in the Color Buddy.

 ## Background and terminology
 Digital color models start with the technology of color displays, then procede to connect color technology to color vision.